davizuku/oregex/README.md

 ![sample-oregex-1](img/sample-oregex-1.png)

-In the same way that we are using a `ColorMatcher` a `ShapeMatcher` could be implemented.
-Each Matcher would know how to match specific structured data.
+In the same way that `ColorMatcher` is used, a `ShapeMatcher` could be implemented.
+Each Matcher would know how to match specific structured data totally or partially.
 As you can see, these matchers can be parameterized.

 Oregex is virtually a superset of typical regexes.
 This concept has been used to develop and test their correctness using the [`StringMatcher`](src/Matchers/StringMatcher.hpp).
 This way we could assert that the same behavior of common regex operators is replicated with the ones in this library.